finos/community/docs/governance/Software-Projects/EasyCLA.md

 The easiest way to initiate the process is to open a PR against any covered repo, including this one.

-If you simply want to sign the documents in preparation for future contributions, you can open a trivial PR against this file (for example, to fix this spleling error) and you will be prompted through the process.
+If you simply want to sign the documents in preparation for future contributions, you can open a trivial PR against this file (for example, to fix this spelling error) and you will be prompted through the process.
 PRs against this repo will be closed periodically.

 ## Sign as an individual